President George H.W. Bush

 George H. W. Bush was the 41st President of the United States, and holds the distinction of being the father of another President (George W. Bush), and two governors (George W. and Jeb Bush).
 George H. W. Bush first won national office as Ronald Reagan's Vice-President, and later won the Presidency in his own right in 1988.
 During Bush's single term in office, he ordered the Invasion of Panama in 1989, turned back the Iraqi Invasion of Kuwait (The Gulf War), and sent U.S. forces into Somalia on a humantarian mission.
 Bush was defeated by Bill Clinton in the 1992 election, but remained involved in Republican politics in his retirement, especially involved in the campaigns of his sons as they ran for governor, and during George W. Bush's two successful elections as president.

 In November, 2012, former President George H.W.
 Bush was admitted to a hospital in Houston with bronchitis-like symptoms.
 He remained in the hospital through Christmas, and on December 26, was placed in intensive care, as President Bush had also developed a fever.
+President eventually recovered, and again made the news in 2016 when he reportedly told a visitor, who mentioned on social media, that he was planning on voting for Hillary Clinton in the presidential election, rather than the Republican candidate Donald Trump.
+President Bush's son, former Governor Jeb Bush, was defeated by Trump in the 2016 Republican primaries, leaving quite a bit of bad feelings between the Trump camp and the Bush family.

 Books By George and Barbara Bush: